 Collards like a nice, even supply of water.
 Water regularly, applying 1 to 1.5 inches of water per week if it doesn’t rain enough to equal that amount.
 You can measure the amount of water with a rain gauge left in the garden.
 Apply organic mulch such as compost, finely ground leaves, weed-free hay, or finely ground bark to keep the soil cool and moist and to keep down weeds.
 Mulching will also help keep the leaves clean.

 Keep a soil pH of 6.5 to 6.8 to discourage clubroot disease.
 Although worst on cabbage, Brussels sprouts, and turnips, clubroot affects all members of the cabbage family.
 The best way to avoid problems is to keep the garden clean.
 Insects that like collards include cabbage loopers, slugs, imported cabbageworms, cabbage root maggots, aphids, and flea beetles.
-Disease problems include black leg, black rot, clubroot, and yellows.
-To prevent diseases from building up in the soil, don’t plant collards or other cole crops in the same spot each year.
+Disease problems include black leg, black rot, and clubroot..
+To prevent help diseases from building up in the soil, don’t plant collards or other plants from the same “cole crop” family (such as broccoli, cabbage, kale, kohlrabi, and Brussels sprouts) in the same spot each year.
 Rotate with a non-cole crop for 2 years before returning to the same spot.

 Harvest and Storage